Training people to become Spiritual Directors

 A typical course meets from 10.30 am to 4 p.m. on one day a month, over two years.
 The course includes a 24 hour residential in each of the two years.
 Fees for the course are currently £90 per term, plus £30 annual awayday fee and annual SpiDir membership.
 Course participants must become members of SPIDIR if they are not already members.

-Details of new training courses will be posted as soon as they are available.
-If you are interested please email our Chair, Referrals Secretary to register your interest.
+We occasionally run evening courses - if you are interested please email our Chair, Biddy Taylor to register your interest.

 As a matter of policy, SPIDIR does not charge for individual spiritual direction.